ibm-cloud-docs/billing-usage/exporting-usage.md

 | Parent Entity Type | Type of the parent of the current hierarchy entity |
 | Entity CreatedOn   | Timestamp at which the hierarchy entity was created |
 {: class="simple-tab-table"}
-{: caption="Table 15.
-Enterprise usage report CSV contents for entity hierarchy" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for entity hierarchy" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-1"}
 {: #entity-hierarchy-1-1}
 {: tab-title="Entity Hierarchy"}